Florida law defines the specific conditions under which punitive damages become recoverable in personal injury cases.

 Gross negligence exceeds the normal range of carelessness.
 The behavior becomes reckless when someone shows complete disregard for other people’s safety.

-A company that operates vehicles with worn brakes or defective tires demonstrates public safety disregard which can result in punitive damages.
+A company that uses vehicles with worn brakes or faulty tires shows a disregard for public safety.
+This can lead to punitive damages.

 When Can Punitive Damages Be Claimed in Florida?